fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 <b>Chris Wilson</b>, J. B. Jackson Professor of Cultural Landscape Studies
 </div>

-- Reading and Discussion Guide (Zotero)
+- Reading and Discussion Guide.
 - Edward T. Hall, _Beyond Culture_, 129-140.

-- Richard Flordia, _The Rise of the Creative Class_, 215-234
+- Richard Flordia, _The Rise of the Creative Class_, 215-234.
 - Setha Low, _On the Plaza: Politics of Public Space and Culture_, 127-153.
 - Dave Hickey, “Romancing the Looky-Loos,”

 ## Planning Our ABQ Map Project
-We'll work together to create an richly layered interactive map that displays, contextualizes, and historicizes some features of ABQ.
-The particular topic can be just about anything as long as it has a spatial and historical component.
-The goal is to create a new kind of interface, not just rehash what we've seen before.
+We'll work together to create a richly layered interactive map that displays, contextualizes, and historicizes some features of ABQ.
+The particular topic (if there is a general theme) can be just about anything as long as it has a spatial and historical component.
+The goal is to create a new kind of spatial interface to understanding place, not just rehash what we've seen before.

 - What should the modern walking tour look like? (i.e. how to explore the past and present of the built environment?)?